 Man arrested for throwing beer can at Ted Cruz during Astros parade

-Houston Police said Monday that they arrested a man during the World Series victory parade for the Astros after he threw a beer can at U.S. Senator Ted Cruz.
+Houston Police said Monday that they arrested a man during the World Series victory parade for the Astros after he threw a beer can at Republican Sen. Ted Cruz of Texas.

 Houston police tweeted that a 33-year-old man struck the senator from Texas with a beer can, who was on a float in the parade.
 The beer can struck the senator in the chest/neck area, but he did not require medical attention, authorities said.